-Graph View of all commitments allows users to visualize the IRM assessed data in dynamic and effective ways.
-For example, you can make graphs based on completion or relevance; select grand challenges, values or tags; select countries or regions and finally select a sorting method.
+- Graph View of all commitments allows users to visualize the IRM assessed data in dynamic and effective ways.
+For example, you can make graphs based on completion, relevance or impact; select values or tags; select countries or regions and finally select a sorting method.
 Moving your mouse over the bar chart will give you detailed statistics and the graph will change instantly when you change any of your chosen options.

 The OGP Explorer has benefited from the diligent work of our talented developer, Miska Knapek, whose previous projects include the Web Index of the World Wide Web Foundation.
 Thanks also to the IDRC who provided financial support to the OGP’s Civil Society Engagement team to make the OGP Explorer possible.

-Please note that this is only phase 1 of the OGP Explorer project.
-We already have some ideas for phase 2 and invite you as users to let us know what features are most useful, what you would change and what additional features you would like to see in the next version of the OGP Explorer.
+Please note that we are in phase 3 of the OGP Explorer project.
+Coming soon are a new view with all the eligibility data, as well as extensive help functions.
+We invite users to let us know what features are most useful, what you would change and what additional features you would like to see in the next version of the OGP Explorer.
 Send suggestions to firstname.lastname@example.org.